 Many queer people love cannabis, and it’s no surprise that these two progressive social movements share much in common, with attitudes around gay marriage and legalizing weed shifting dramatically in the past decade.
 A culmination of tireless activism, generational evolution and steadfast devotion to justice and equality, the increasing social acceptance of gay marriage, LGBTQ people and legal cannabis use dates back to the early medical marijuana movement.

 According to a 2009 study, it seems as if people in the LGTBQ community have more of an affinity for cannabis compared to their cis-het counterparts, with gay men four times more likely to report smoking weed compared to hetrosexual men, and lesbian women six times more likely to toke compared to hetrosexual women.
 What could this higher rate of use mean?
-Some people think that there are increased stresses associated with identifying as LGTBQ, and that cannabis can provide relief.
-There’s also a deep-rooted history of intersectional activism involving both social justice for the LGTBQ community and those who use cannabis as medicine, which we will explore.
+Some people think that the increased stresses associated with identifying as LGTBQ inclines people to use cannabis.
+There’s also a deep-rooted history of intersectional activism involving both social justice for the LGTBQ community and those who use cannabis, which we will explore.

 The AIDS crisis kickstarted the medical marijuana movement, with HIV-positive couple Ken and Barbara Jenks successfully arguing in a Florida court that their possession of cannabis was a medical necessity, gaining access to a legal supply through the little-known Compassionate IND program.
 The first legal medical marijuana patient, Bob C. Randall, was using cannabis to treat glaucoma, but when he and his wife Alice O’Leary learned that it could help people suffering from HIV/AIDS, they encouraged hundreds of patients to apply for IND access.
 After admitting only 28 new patients, the Compassionate IND program was quietly shut down by the government in 1992, leaving no legal route for medical marijuana access.